- North Allegheny School District

 Grade 11, 12

 Criteria for Selection - NoneThis course introduces students to the fundamental principles of entrepreneurship.
-Students will learn the process for conceiving, creating, and managing their own business venture.
-From an entrepreneurial perspective, students will gain skills in finance, accounting, marketing, management, and general business skills.
-Students also will see the economic and social contributions entrepreneurs provide to society.
-This is an excellent course for students who think they would like to start or manage a business.
+Students learn the process for conceiving, creating, and managing their own business venture.
+From an entrepreneurial perspective, students gain skills in finance, accounting, marketing, management, and general business skills.
+Students will see the economic and social contributions entrepreneurs provide to society.
+Entrepreneurship is an excellent course for students who would like to start or manage a business.

 -